WordPoints/dependencies/docs/2-background.md

 In response to this realization we can decide either to design a dependency system that bears this burden, leaving the plugin developer free from contraints, or to place this burden on the plugin developer, thus releiving our depenency system.
 In fact, in the latter case the very design of the plugin system itself, the framework provided for building plugin APIs, could potentially bear most of that burden, rather than every plugin developer having to shouler it.

 The plugin API as it currently exists, can be reduced primarily to the action and filter API.
 This API was created to facilitate extension of and integration with WordPress itself.
 As such, it has also been suggested that it is capable of facilitating integration between plugins.
-However, it is acknowledged that this is only possible if plugind developers place upon themselves the same constraints which WordPress itself shoulders: "technical debt as a service."
+However, it is acknowledged that this is only possible if plugin developers place upon themselves the same constraints which WordPress itself shoulders: "technical debt as a service."
 The knowledge that a differently designed API might make this unnecessary makes this pill all the harder to swallow.

 ## Shades of Compatibility